norman/friendly_id/Guide.md

     has_friendly_id :title, :use_slug => true, :sequence_separator => ";"

-You can also override the default used in {FriendlyId::Config::DEFAULTS}
+You can also override the default used in {FriendlyId::Configuration::DEFAULTS}
 to set the value for any model using FriendlyId.

 ## Reserved Words